DoSomething/eslint-config/README.md

 It meant to be inherited *indirectly* from a profile of your choice.
 Setup instructions:

 1. Install [ESLint ava plugin](https://github.com/avajs/eslint-plugin-ava): `npm install --save-dev eslint-plugin-ava`
-2. Setup `.eslintrc` in your project root to extend from one of `@dosomething/eslint-config/nodejs` profiles (8.x or 6.x)
+2. Setup `.eslintrc.js` in your project root to extend from one of `@dosomething/eslint-config/nodejs` profiles (8.x or 6.x)
-3. Put another `.eslintrc` into your tests folder and set it to extend from `@dosomething/eslint-config/nodejs/ava`
+3. Put another `.eslintrc.js` into your tests folder and set it to extend from `@dosomething/eslint-config/nodejs/ava`

 `.eslintrc.js`: